longvv/unscramble_game/docs-site/docs/developer-guide.md

 })();
 ```

+## Mobile-Specific Considerations

+The game supports mobile devices with touch interfaces through:

+1. **InputManager**: Provides a unified API for mouse and touch events
+2. **TouchDragManager**: Enhances touch support for better mobile experience
+3. **Responsive Design**: CSS adjustments for different screen sizes

+When extending the game for mobile, consider:

+- Touch target sizes (buttons and draggable elements should be at least 44x44px)
+- Touch event handling (use both mouse and touch events)
+- Screen orientation changes
+- Performance optimizations for mobile devices

+## Progressive Web App Support

+The game includes basic Progressive Web App (PWA) support through:

+1. **manifest.json**: Defines app metadata and icons
+2. **service-worker.js**: Provides offline access and caching

+To enhance PWA support:

+1. Update `manifest.json` with your app's information
+2. Modify `service-worker.js` to cache your additional resources
+3. Add more app icons in different sizes

 ## Best Practices

 When extending or modifying the Word Scramble Game, follow these best practices:

 1. **Maintain Modularity**: Keep each module focused on a single responsibility
 2. **Use the Module Pattern**: Follow the existing pattern for encapsulation
+3. **Use the EventBus**: Communicate between modules using events
+4. **Update GameState**: Use the central state manager for game state
-3. **Error Handling**: Implement robust error handling for all operations
+5. **Error Handling**: Implement robust error handling for all operations
-4. **Documentation**: Add JSDoc comments for all new functions
+6. **Documentation**: Add JSDoc comments for all new functions
-5. **Consistent Naming**: Follow the existing naming conventions
+7. **Consistent Naming**: Follow the existing naming conventions
-6. **Testing**: Test your changes thoroughly, especially for edge cases
+8. **Testing**: Test your changes thoroughly, especially for edge cases

 ## Common Extension Points